abhijithch/JuliaTutorial.jl/README.md

 # Text Mining
 =============

 Please refer to docs/Julia_TextMining.pdf for the theoretical concepts.
+This Text Mining module depends heavily on ```TextAnalysis.jl```, for most of the preprocessing and preparation of the Term Document Matrix.

+# Preparation